 - How much equity do you have in the home?
-In general, your home can qualify for a cash-out refinance if you've paid at least 20% toward your original mortgage.
-Most lenders won't refinance anything with less than 20% equity, unless you are using FHA.
+In general, your home can qualify for a cash-out refinance if you have at least 20% equity.

 - What are the risks?
 As with your original mortgage, if you fail to make payments on your refinanced loan, the lender can foreclose on your home.
 Be sure you really need that cash payment, and you have a good use for it before you consider a refinance that could increase your monthly mortgage payments.